cmdPrompt2002/cs-comps/thing/documentation.md

 No need for the success flag to break out of the while loop when correct password is found

+Initialize global var port to -1 for detection of invalid usage.
+Not 22 by default bc http-get may not use port 22

 Started exploring how Hydra performs basic auth
 - network programming: https://www.geeksforgeeks.org/socket-programming-cc/